vimalmenon/vimalmenon.github.io/README.md

 ## To Do

+- [x] Redirect to Home Page on click on Title
 - [ ] Add framer motion
 - [ ] Create SubNavigation for Blogs
 - [ ] Need to get ICON for Website